dorrubin/mysql-photosharing/README.md

 ~~16. recommended photos (take 5 most commonly used tags and find photos that also have those tags)~~
 ~~17. recommended tags (take a tag or multiple as input, find the most common tags in other photos)~~

-18. Testing
+~18.
+Testing~
 a. test the delete function on comments and likes etc
 b. test the stats page
 c. test the tag ranking
 d.
 Update tag click to show only users tags whereas tag search shows all users